brickblock-io/smart-contracts/docs/ECOSYSTEM.md

 As long as these parameters pass validation, a new [PoaProxy](#poaproxy) will be deployed and added to the `tokenAddressList` array.

-There are similar functions to `broker` functions for modifying and viewing.
+There are similar functions to `issuer` functions for modifying and viewing.
 These are only able to be run by the `owner` as well.
 To repeat, this functionality includes things such as: removing, listing, delisting, and viewing, a [PoaProxy](#poaproxy).

 There are additional functions which are special for [PoaProxys](#poaproxy).